 Some training will be necessary no matter which type of device you choose.
 Basic training including turning the device off and on, recharging, etc. is necessary for all electronic communication devices.
 More extensive training in using the device may be needed if your device is more complex.

 Synthesized-speech models with many options can cost thousands of dollars.
 These devices must be customized.
 Digitized-speech output units are cheaper, but people are limited to prerecorded phrases.
 Many units are adaptable to changing skill level.
 More costly add-ons allow eye input for those unable to touch a screen.
-Laptop computers can also be equipped software and used as communication devices.
+Laptop computers can also be equipped with software and used as communication devices.
 Check with your insurance company or Medicare to find out how much of the cost they will cover.

 After a complete evaluation, a speech therapist knowledgeable about communication devices can recommend those meeting a person’s needs and budget.
 Some people fear such technology, but most units are user-friendly.
 Still, depending on one’s abilities, it may take weeks or longer to learn how to use one.
 Research possible funding options in your area and make arrangements to try devices before making an investment.
 Typically, you can borrow or rent a device for two weeks to three months.